What requirements do I need for my WordPress Hosting?

 Hard disk (SSD / HDD)

-HDD or SSD hard drives are among the basic WordPress requirements
+HDD or SSD hard drives are one of the basic WordPress requirements.

 Mechanical HDD hard drives have a significantly higher access time than SSD hard drives.
 But they cost only a fraction.